Play It Again #13416

 Being fairly close to home, I’ve returned to photograph this abandoned piano several times.
 It’s been interesting to go with different treatments, even after it had been pushed over onto its back.
 Fun challenges are good.
 Sometimes I used things found in that first-class junkpile of whatever grunge, like a broken plate glass mirror.
 Have a look at the brainteaser Mother Nature’s Greatest Hits #13926 to see the mirror in use.
 Bringing in other elements from home, I created More Song And Dance #13932 with an entirely different look and feel.

 Location: Munster, Cambria County, Pennsylvania.
-Picture and text © Andrew Dierks
+Picture and story © Andrew Dierks